 However, some participants noted that a compensation mechanism cannot be wishful thinking, and be divorced from the system in which it would take place.

-At this stage, the market references imposed and the role of the private sector pose a political challenge, since the various players do not obey the same rules with a common goal, but are bound by the maximization of individual gain.
-This is even the antithesis of the system, and negotiations under the pandemic treaty are taking place in a total absence of incentives to set up compensatory mechanisms.
+At this stage, the market references imposed and the incentives of the private sector pose a political challenge, since the various players do not obey the same rules with a common goal.
+Negotiations under the pandemic treaty are taking place in a total absence of incentives to set up compensatory mechanisms.

 Participants evoked a circle of responsibility in which countries do not see the issue as global and envisage a market-based system, imagining that competition leads to equity despite the striking example of the COVID-19 pandemic.
 In particular, Operation Warp Speed was cited by some participants as an example of the provision of considerable funding without any incentive for solidarity or compensation afterwards.